The holiday of Hanukkah is imminent, commencing on December 2 2018 thru December 10 2018.

 Place person in cold water bath and remove all clothing.
 Assess severity of burns, realizing a child’s percentage area is greater than that of an adult.
 All burns to the groin and face and mucous membranes are more significant and will need urgent attention.
 Minor areas without blistering – cut up an onion (white or red) and smear over burnt area.
 DO NOT POP large blisters.
 Sylvadene can be applied to large areas EXCEPT the face.

-Call your physician and Hatzoloh to be evaluated.
+Call your physician and Hatzolah to be evaluated.
 Please be safe and enjoy the preparations for the upcoming holiday.